nilva-challenge/Django-Shopper/README.md

 For simplicity, the user can get the list of all available and not sold products with providing the token for authorization, note that he/she should get a 401 error if the token is expired or wrong.

 ### Order:
-The user can select some products and buy them with a list of product's ids.
+The user can select some products and buy them with a list of product's ids and the number of each product he/she wants to buy.
 In response he/she must get the result of his/her attempt.
 Note that he/she must be authorized to do so, also if any of the ids provided by user was wrong, the related error must be returned in response.

 ### Profile:
 The user must be able to see his/her profile, and also must be able to patch or post an update to edit it.
 Note that authorization is required.